 Module code: MHUM006

 This module explores the molecular and genetic basis of nutrients in health and disease.
-Taught by a collective expertise within the Biosciences of the University students will be well equipped with the fundamentals of molecular biology and how this is applied to current research and understanding in nutrition.
-By the end of the module students will be able to critically appraise topical research in this area and evaluate how new knowledge helps underpin current understanding of disease.
+Taught by a collective expertise within the University’s School of Biosciences, students will be well equipped with the fundamentals of molecular biology and how this is applied to current research and understanding in nutrition.
+By the end of the module, students will be able to critically appraise topical research in this area and evaluate how new knowledge helps underpin current understanding of disease.

 Number of Credits: 15